EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/40_how-to-delete-from-table.md

 1. Create a new action in your contact, let’s call it `delete`, which takes as input parameters an account name, a first name, a last name and a personal id.
 2. In the `delete` action access the instance of `address_table` by declaring a local variable of `address_table` type.
-3. Call the `erase` method of the `address_table` and pass to it a newly created `person` object based on the action’s input parameters.
+3. Call the `erase` method of the `address_table` and pass to it the primary key for the object which is deleted.
 If you try to erase an object which is not present in the `kv table` no error will be raised.

 Refer to the following possible implementation to delete a `person` object from `address_table`: